IAIABC Member Spotlight

 IAIABC: What do you see as some of the major challenges the industry is facing, and how can we as a community address them?

-IAIABC: Are there any projects/programs/initiatives since the IAIABC last talked with you in 2020 that you would like to highlight or are particularly excited about?
+IAIABC: Are there any projects/programs/initiatives going on at your organization that you are particularly excited or enthusiastic about?

 IAIABC: What's an interesting fact about your organization that most people don't know?